Changes to the Co-operation Act

 • The amendments primarily affect the change negotiation requirements.
 Among other things, following a negotiation proposal, employers will need to observe a time limit before the employment relationships of affected employees can end.

-The Finnish Parliament has approved the Government's proposal to amend the Co-operation Act, in particular with regard to change negotiations in connection with redundancies.
+The Finnish Parliament has approved the government's proposal to amend the Co-operation Act, in particular with regard to change negotiations in connection with redundancies.
 The changes will take effect from 1 July 2025.

 The main provisions of the Act will now apply to companies that employ at least 50 employees, compared to the previous threshold of 20 employees.
 However, employers with 20 to 49 employees will still have certain obligations under the Act.